fattmitch/fattmitch.github.io/_case-studies/elmwood.md

 Like most clients, Elmwood Day Camp had an old, outdated site.
 They wanted a fancy pants new site, so we built them one.
 The design was more of a 'revolution' vs. 'evolution'.
 We even refined their logo in the process to go better with their cleaner, more modern website.

 #### Braggin Rights
 Designing a website that's trying to appeal to children as well as adults is tough.
 It's very tough.
 Children and adults aren't the same.
-I feel the the balnce we struck with Elmwood does a good job at bridging the gap.
+I feel the the balance we struck with Elmwood does a good job at bridging the gap.
 The colors are childish, but the presentation is clean and sleak.
 The dots behind the heroes are playful, but the cardified content boxes do a good job in corraling the user.

 {% include case-study-button.html %}